revelytix/backbone-nestify/README.md

 ## Nestify Spec

 The plugin provides an API which accepts a nesting **spec**.
 The resulting **mixin** can then be set on individual Model instances or Model class constructors.

 Broadly speaking, the spec is a mapping from Model attribute names to the nested Model or Collection class for those attributes.

-In other words, a Model (or Collection) definition (or instance) is nestified once, up front.
+A Model (or Collection) definition (or instance) is nestified once, up front.
 Thereafter, any modifications to instances of that Model will adhere to the nesting specification.
 This is particularly good for dynamically deserializing complex JSON into the proper tree of nested Model/Collection instances.

 In this illustration, a ShoppingCart Model is nestified.
 Two of its attributes are paired with the desired nested Model types (Order and Account, respectively).
 ```javascript